keijiro/KlutterTools/README.md

 where scroll gestures can feel overly sensitive and make precise editing difficult.

+### Fixed-pitch font in VFX Graph Text Editor

+When enabled, this feature switches the font used in the VFX Graph text editor (custom HLSL code) to a fixed-pitch typeface and lets you adjust the font size.

 ### .cube LUT file import

 Adds support for importing `.cube` LUT (Look-Up Table) files, commonly used in